scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 ## Overview

-The Problem
+### The Problem

 Technology is always changing.
-As a result, the frameworks in use this year may be superseded by other frameworks in the future.
+As a result, the popular frameworks of today may become unpopular tomorrow.
 Despite this, we can assume that code should be tested and there are general principles we can adhere to.

-Goals

-This project is an exploration of test writing in general and how three popular testing frameworks may guide our testing practices.

-The general principles we'll look into are:

-- State: the pros and cons of sharing state between tests
-- Documentation: writing tests that outline the functionality of the application
-- Coverage: the extent to which one should measure test coverage
-- Philosophy: "What" should we test?
-What level of "granularity" are we aiming for (unit vs integration vs acceptance tests)?

 In recent years, JavaScript has become a viable language to learn given the drastic enhancements afforded by ES6 and later language specifications.
 As a result, many front-end frameworks have become massively popular.
 These frameworks are much easier to test than frameworks of years past.
 Three frameworks have risen far above the rest as the most popular choices: